geikha/hyper-hydra/doc/hydra-convolutions.md

 customSharpen(o0, 2).out(o1)  // k = 2
 ```

-**Note:** When you define a custom kernel, all five variants (regular, Luma, OnY, OnUV, OnIQ) are automatically generated.
+> **Note:** When you define a custom kernel, all five variants (regular, Luma, OnY, OnUV, OnIQ) are automatically generated.

+> **Note 2:** You can technically write any GLSL expression inside the kernels, so you can create non-sensical convolutions that depend on time or whatever you can hack into them.

 ---